 - Put the hedgehog in a box with a lid, or cat cage lined with newspaper and an old towel down one end.

-- If the hedgehog is sick it will need warmth so a warm (not hot) hot water bottle covered with a 2nd towel will help.
+- If the hedgehog is sick s/he will need warmth so a warm (not hot) hot water bottle covered with a 2nd towel will help.

 - Give water only (not milk or bread, both of which will make the hedgehog sick) and a small amount of tinned cat or dog food (not fish) in a heavy shallow dish they can’t tip over.
 You may also give small cat biscuits.